grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 # prometheus.operator.podmonitors

 `prometheus.operator.podmonitors` discovers [podMonitor]() resources in your kubernetes cluster and scrape the targets they reference.
+This component performs three main functions:

+1. Discover `PodMonitor` resources from your kubernetes cluster.
+2. Discover `Pods` in your cluster that match those `PodMonitors`.
+3. Scrape metrics from those `Pods`, and forward them to a receiver.

 ## Usage